Medhat-17/Holographic-Rocket-Control/README.md

 This project demonstrates the synergy between computer vision, real-time graphics, and interactive UI design, producing a portable, high-tech AR-like experience without any external hand-tracking libraries.
-It’s a nerd-level fusion of OpenCV, image processing, and intuitive HCI, perfect for interactive demos, futuristic simulations, and hobbyist AR experiments.